 Namely the field force induced on a particle by another particle is given by the derivative of the pair embedding error with respect to the Euclidean distance between the particles.
+One can easily check that signs are correct in the above relation.
+If $F{ij} > 0$ then the derivative of

-D. Error Functions of Phases
+E. Error Functions of Phases

 At the first phase the pair embedding error, $E{ij}^{\langle 1 \rangle}$ is given by that is the squared pair distance error.
-The field force induced between two particles is given by (5), that is
+The field force induced between two particles is given by (20), that is

-Namely, in the first phase, the force induced between each particle pair is equal to twice the distance error of the two particles.
-Substituting (30) for the field force at t = 0, we find
+Namely in the first phase the force induced between each particle pair is equal to 2 times the distance error of the two particles.
+Substituting in expression (11) for the field force at t = 0 we find

-The error functions we chose below for the rest calculation phases are increasingly sensitive to directional relative error (16).
+The error functions we chose below for the rest calculation phases are increasingly sensitive to directional relative error Eq.
+(33).
 An equally good output should result from choosing any similar series of increasingly sensitive error functions.